hmslima/sambahsacompletegrammar/sambahsa.md

 []{#anchor-1}language of a determined country it is like calculate using roman numerals.
-It's perfectly possible calculate with roman numerals, peoples did that for centuries, but it's much more efficient to calculate with indo-arabic numerals, that in our case would be a language that you learn in months instead one you learn in years and is fully of traps.
+It's perfectly possible calculate with roman numerals, peoples did that for centuries, but it's much more efficient to calculate with indo-arabic numerals, which in our case would be a language that you learn in months instead one that you learn in years and is fully of traps.
 I said “language of a determined country” because people learn – in the international communication scope – the english variant from United States of America or England, but never the english